Jovon Johnson: Pittsburgh Steelers

 He was signed by the Pittsburgh Steelers after cornerback Chidi Iwuoma and linebacker Richard Seigler were placed on injured reserve.
 He spent all of his playing time on the Steelers' special teams recording 1 tackle and 1 assist.
 He was released from the Pittsburgh Steelers on October 27, 2007.

 Saskatchewan Roughriders

-The Saskatchewan Roughriders signed Johnson on October 5, 2007, to a contract with and placed on their Developmental Squad.
-He made his CFL debut October 21, 2007, against the Hamilton Tiger-Cats.
+The Saskatchewan Roughriders signed Johnson on October 5, 2007, to a contract and placed on their Developmental Squad.
+He made his CFL debut on October 21, 2007, against the Hamilton Tiger-Cats.
 In total, he dressed in eight games while playing in two.
 He was a member of the 95th Grey Cup championship team, although he did not play in the game itself.

 Erie RiverRats

 At the end of February in 2008, he was signed by his hometown Erie RiverRats of the AIFA.
 In early 2007 he had signed to play with the city's previous AIFA franchise, the now defunct Erie Freeze, but did not play for the Freeze and decided to play for the Steelers instead.